-- (1) The PHA is only responsible for making housing assistance payments to the owner in accordance with the HAP contract and HUD requirements for a tenancy under the voucher program. - (2) The PHA shall not pay any portion of the rent to owner in excess of the housing assistance payment.
+- The amount of the monthly PHA housing (1)assistance payment to the owner shall be determined by the PHA in accordance with HUD requirements for a tenancy under the voucher program. - The amount of the PHA housing assistance (2)payment is subject to change during the HAP contract term in accordance with HUD requirements.
+The PHA must notify the family and the owner of any changes in the amount of the housing assistance payment. - The housing assistance payment for the first (3)month of the HAP contract term shall be prorated for a partial month. - Application of payment.
+The monthly housing d. assistance payment shall be credited against the monthly rent to owner for the contract unit. - Limit of PHA responsibility. e. - The PHA is only responsible for making housing (1)assistance payments to the owner in accordance with the HAP contract and HUD requirements for a tenancy under the voucher program. - The PHA shall not pay any portion of the rent to (2)owner in excess of the housing assistance payment.
 The PHA shall not pay any other claim by the owner against the family. - f.
 Overpayment to owner.
-If the PHA determines that the owner is not entitled to the housing assistance payment or any part of it, the PHA, in addition to other remedies, may deduct the amount of the overpayment from any amounts due the owner (including amounts due under any other Section 8 assistance contract). - 8.
-Owner Certification
+If the PHA determines that the owner is not entitled to the housing assistance payment or any part of it, the PHA, in addition to other remedies, may deduct the amount of the overpayment from any amounts due the owner (including amounts due under any other Section 8 assistance contract). - Owner Certification 8.